rohanphanse/CPSC477-Final/README.md

-## CPSC 477 Final Project: Knowledge Distillation From Gemini to Mistral for Earnings Call Transcript Summarization
+## CPSC 477 Final: Knowledge Distillation From Gemini to Mistral for Earnings Call Transcript Summarization
 By: Rohan Phanse and Joonhee Park

 ## Setup Guide